Community Housing Services Agency, Inc.

 CHSA was established in 1989 as a nonprofit housing organization with the support of community, banking, and local government leaders.

-CHSA has three staff members and also partners with the City of Savannah Office of Housing and Neighborhood Services to accomplish its mission.
+CHSA has five staff members and also partners with the City of Savannah Office of Housing and Neighborhood Services to accomplish its mission.
 CHSA is projected to double its staff in the next two years due to investments at the local and regional level in affordable housing funding.

 What have they accomplished so far and what's next?